andybluey/andybluey.github.io/_posts/2019-3-9-Research-Analyst.md

 **It also pays to think independently.**

 Case studies are written in both Growth & Finance with plenty of detail and information about a particular company or method.
-Now if your company isn't exactly the same, does that mean the information doesn't apply? **NO** It means that you have to look at it slightly differently, perhaps the medium or method is a little different, but there's information for you to explore and work on.
+Now, if your company isn't exactly the same as the case study, does that mean the information doesn't apply? **NO** It means that you have to look at it slightly differently, perhaps the medium or method is a little different, but there's information for you to explore and work on.

 If it's on B2B, should it be ignored if you work in B2C?

 **No way**

 Pick it apart a little and you will see that you can use parts of it that can sit in your world.
+In finance, I used to keep a "Bible" of references, frameworks, resources & even quotes that I'd refer to.
+They were basically cheat sheets.
+You can do the same with Growth case studies - read with the intention of learning, not copying and you should at least find something to file away for another day.